-We will begin our tour in Belgrade, the capital of Serbia.
-First, we’ll head out on a walking tour, so we get a feel for the city.
-We will cover all the main attractions like the Serbian Orthodox church, the Temple of Saint Sava, the Old Palace, which was home to royal dynasties when Serbia was still a monarchy, the gorgeous Skadarlija Street – Belgrade’s very own Montmartre, the mighty National Theatre, the fortress Kalemegdan, and much more.
-After our comprehensive tour, you will have free time to roam the city on your own or visit one of its many great museums.
+You will begin the tour in Belgrade, the capital of Serbia.
+First, you’ll head out on a walking tour, so you get a feel for the city.
+You will cover all the main attractions like the Serbian Orthodox church, the Temple of Saint Sava, the Old Palace, which was home to royal dynasties when Serbia was still a monarchy, the gorgeous Skadarlija Street – Belgrade’s very own Montmartre, the mighty National Theatre, the fortress Kalemegdan, and much more.
+After the comprehensive tour, you will have free time to roam the city on your own or visit one of its many great museums.

 Overnight in Belgrade

 You will continue your exploration of Serbia on day two.
 You will take an hour-long drive north of Belgrade to reach Serbia’s second-largest city, Novi Sad.
 You will then embark on a walking tour that will allow you to stretch your legs and see the sights.
 Novi Sad is famous for its cultural diversity, and this is exemplified in its different places of worship which you will see – the Roman Catholic gothic Church of the Name of Mary, the orthodox Bishop’s Palace, and the Novi Sad Synagogue.
 After covering the rest of Novi Sad’s main attractions like Freedom Square, and the Petrovaradin Fortress, you will drive to Zagreb where you will spend the night.

 Overnight in Zagreb